 Goldsboro Workers’ Compensation Lawyer

-A Goldsboro workers’ comp lawyer can help you get the compensation you deserve after a workplace injury.
+Injured on the job?
+The impact of workplace accidents can be devastating, and a Goldsboro workers’ comp lawyer can help you get the compensation you deserve after a workplace injury.

-The consultation is free and you won’t pay any attorney fees unless we get you the workers’ comp benefits you need and deserve.
+The consultation is free, and you won’t pay any attorney fees unless we get you the workers’ comp benefits you need and deserve.

-Why Hire a Goldsboro Workers’ Comp Attorney?
+Why Hire a Workers’ Comp Attorney at Riddle & Brantley?

-Many people who suffer job-related injuries or illnesses collect workers’ compensation benefits for their medical expenses, lost wages and other costs.
+Many people who suffer job-related injuries or illnesses collect workers’ compensation benefits for their medical expenses, lost wages, and other costs.
 Additionally, families who have lost a loved one to a workplace accident can receive death benefits through this system.
 However, although you may be entitled to workers’ comp benefits, it can be difficult to get a fair settlement.

 Your employer and the insurance company may try to downplay the severity and impact of your injuries.
 In some cases, you may even receive a workers’ compensation claim denial.
+To be clear, if you receive a denial for workers’ compensation, you still have legal options — call the attorneys at Riddle & Brantley for a free case review.

 The consultation is free and if you decide to hire us, there are no upfront costs and no attorney fees unless we win your case.